1. Home

 Conveyancing solicitors do a lot more than just paperwork.
 Here we explain what they do in the process, whether you're a buyer or a seller.

-You'd be forgiven for thinking that conveyancing solicitors are only involved in the paperwork when it comes to buying a home.
-In fact, they do a whole lot more.
-They transfer the title deeds, arrange searches and can offer really helpful legal advice when issues come up in a survey.
+Thinking that conveyancing solicitors are only involved in the paperwork when buying a property isn't uncommon.
+In reality, conveyancers do far more than this.
+They transfer the title deeds, arrange searches, and can offer helpful legal advice when issues come up in a survey.

 Here we break down the different types of conveyancing professional and what they do.
 So you have everything you need to choose a great conveyancer and fully understand what you need them to do for your property purchase.